ghadiben0/Project-Zum-Portal/docs/source/zumportaldefinition.rst

 **Zum Portal** is a web application.
 It structures organizational data, streamlines managerial  decisions.
 It supports **Customer** and **Employee** data management, portfolio growth strategies and plans making.

-Beyond managing organizational data, **Zum Portal** acts as a central tool for all **Zum-IT** employees, offering an easy-to-use interfaces with high utility.
+Beyond managing organizational data, **Zum Portal** acts as a central tool for all `zum-it <https://zum-it.com>`__ employees offering an easy-to-use interfaces with high utility.
 Helping the organization operate efficiently under a unified vision.

 How **Zum Portal** works?
 ------------------